-As a volunteer you will spend time living in a refugee camp in the West Bank, or a children's home near Jerusalem helping the most vulnerable children in the country.
-The programmes are for five weeks during July and August.
+As a volunteer you will spend time living in or near a camp in the West Bank, or a children's home near Jerusalem helping the most vulnerable children in the country.
+The programmes run during July and August.

 Frequently Asked Questions

 Is this for me?

 Volunteers should be native English speakers, living in the UK and must be at least 20 on January 1st in the year in which they volunteer.
 There is no upper age limit but it is very demanding work in a hot climate, so you need to be fit.

 What will I do?